guitarvydas/cl0d/doc/files/load.lisp <-- Start Here.md

+# load.lisp
 Loads the files required by this project without using ASDF or Lispworks system definition file.

 Lisp needs a full pathname to load a source file, so we use the variable `root` to define the project directory and we define a sub-function `ld` that loads a file from that project directory.

 Order is important, the basics need to be loaded before leaf and container.
 Test code needs to be loaded last.

-There are 3 main test files - sequential, parallel and echopipeline. `Test.lisp` is used to compose variations of the tests.
+There are 2 main test files - sequential, and, parallel. `Test.lisp` is used to compose variations of the tests. `Echopipeline` is a more ambitious test still under development.

 ```
 (declaim (optimize (debug 3) (safety 3) (speed 0)))